Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: RESULTS

 \section{RESULTS}

-Figure \ref{fig:jwst_forward} illustrates the case where four and ten transits of K2-18\,b observed with JWST NIRISS and NIRSpec are combined.
+Figure \ref{fig:jwst_forward} illustrates the case where two and ten transits of K2-18\,b observed with JWST NIRISS and NIRSpec are combined.
 Figure \ref{fig:ariel_forward} shows the simulated spectrum of K2-18\,b when fifty transits observed with Ariel are combined.

-In Figure (\ref{fig:scenario1}) we show the posterior distributions for two particular cases: JWST 10 observations with NIRISS and NIRSpec and Ariel 50 observations.
+In Figure \ref{fig:scenario1} we show the posterior distributions for two particular cases: JWST 10 transits with NIRISS and NIRSpec and Ariel 50 transits.
 We find that JWST and Ariel will be able to distinguish among the three scenarios presented in \cite{Tsiaras_k2-18}.
-This is also true in general for the other investigated cases and we report the results of our retrievals in Appendix.
+This is also true in general for the other investigated cases and we report the results of our retrievals in the Appendix.

-K2-18\,b is a small and cold planet orbiting a faint star, therefore it is optimal for JWST sensitivity, but expected to be challenging for Ariel which is optimised for warm and hot planets around bright stars \citep{edwards_ariel}.
+K2-18\,b is a small and cold planet orbiting a faint star, therefore it is optimal for JWST sensitivity, but expected to be challenging for Ariel which is optimised for warm and hot planets around bright stars \cite{edwards_ariel}.
 According to our simulations, with 1 combined NIRISS and NIRSpec observation (2 transits required), JWST should be able to inform on the nature of K2-18\,b.
-Ariel can also reach the same conclusions, but it will require more observations: while 10 combined observations with Ariel start to indicate the atmospheric differences (see Appendix), it is only after 20 combined observations that we distinguish among the three scenarios.
-50 combined observations would provide a real insight on the atmospheric composition: this plan would require to observe all transits available during the nominal and extended mission lifetime.
+Ariel can also reach the same conclusions, but it will require more observations: while 10 combined observations with Ariel start to indicate the atmospheric differences (see the Appendix), it is only after 20 combined transits that we distinguish among the three scenarios.
+50 combined transits would provide a real insight on the atmospheric composition: this plan would require to observe all transits available during the nominal and extended mission lifetime.
+Given the fact that such plan would certainly affect the rest of the Ariel program and that JWST will likely observe K2-18\,b first, such a strategy is unlikely.
+This scenario, however, provides an idea of Ariel capabilities for small planets.

 In all the cases analysed here, the water abundance is always well retrieved due to the strong molecular features.
-The retrieved radius is always very well constrained -- less than 2 percent in the worst case of Ariel observing 10 combined transits--.
+The radius at 10 bar is always very well constrained -- less than 2 percent in the worst case of Ariel observing 10 combined transits--.
 Cloud parameters are also retrieved correctly in all the simulations, with very small uncertainties.
-The temperature, however, is accurately constrained only when we combine more than 5 JWST observations, while all other cases do not converge to the correct solutions and have large uncertainties in the retrieved temperature.
+The temperature, however, is accurately constrained only when we combine more than 10 JWST transits, while all other cases do not converge to the correct solutions and have large uncertainties in the retrieved temperature.